NickMohan/httpServer/README.md

 index.html and 404.html.
 You can replace these file and put any project you want to have the server host for you here.

+|-Server.java
+|-HttpServer.java
+|-error.log
+|-activity.log
+|-root
+| |-index.html
+| |-authentication.html
+| |-404.html

+The index.html file is used for testing the GET POST and HEAD and can be accessed at localhost:8080

+The authentication.html file is for user authentication testing and can be accessed at localhost:8080/authentication.html

 To run the server just compile the Server.java file and then run it.
 The server is set to run on port 8080 and go to localhost:8080 on any browser to see your hosted page.
 We compiled, ran, and tested with these